opsone-ch/documentation/services/website.rst

     openssl x509 -x509toreq -signkey www.example.net.key -in www.example.net.crt

-Submit this CRS to us `Support </support.md>`__ for further processing, or order certificate by yourself from the issuer of your choice.
+Submit this CSR to us for further processing, or order certificate by yourself from the issuer of your choice.

 Configure website
 ^^^^^^^^^^^^^^^^^